tinyblockchain/420-farm-token/README.md

 - Explains the progress Rewards during the diffrent stages; Seedling, Vegetative, and Flowering.
 - Connect wallet first to see staking information (cloudflare).
 - Displays estimated APR
-- Displays Staked value and Rewards
+- Displays Staked value and claimable Rewards
-- Displays NFT rewards for claiming
+- Displays NFT value and claimable Rewards
+- small section teaching how to perform the above actions directly intereacting with the contract(s).

 ---